-Payroll tax exemption threshold
+Payroll tax liability threshold

-From 1 July 2019, employers who employ in Queensland with an annual Australian payroll of \$1.3 million or less are exempt from payroll tax.
-On the basis of November 2023 average weekly adult total earnings, the threshold corresponded to businesses with payrolls equivalent to employing approximately 13 full-time equivalent employees.
-This exemption is designed to assist small and medium sized businesses.
+From 1 July 2019, employers in Queensland with an annual Australian payroll of \$1.3 million or less have not been liable for payroll tax.
+On the basis of November 2024 average weekly adult total earnings, the threshold corresponded to businesses with payrolls equivalent to employing approximately 12 full-time equivalent employees.
+This threshold is designed to assist small and medium sized businesses.